Frequently Asked Questions

 How much should a student practice each week?

 To master the physical skills necessary to play an instrument takes spaced repetition.
 For best results, play frequently and regularly for brief amounts of time.
 Try to schedule at least five days of practice a week.
-Young beginners may only need to play 10 minutes at a time to get through their assignments.
-More experienced students may need more like 20 to 30 minutes.
-The more you practice, the faster you will improve, but, don’t overdo it.
+Young beginners are encouraged to play 5 to 10 minutes a few times a week to become familiar with their assigned material and have fun exploring musical concepts.
+Older and more experienced students may need more like 20 to 30 minutes regularly (daily or at least every other day).
+The more you play and practice, the faster you will improve, but, don’t overdo it.
 Some advanced musicians and professionals practice many hours daily.
 If you plan to practice an hour or more be sure to take a short break every half hour or so, to reduce risk of repetitive strain injury (RSI).
 The important thing is this: If you really engage yourself in the activity of practicing, and do it frequently, briefly, and regularly, you will have success learning learning to play music.

 What is your make up lesson policy?